chris-huxtable/restrict.cr/README.md

-# privsep.cr
+# restrict.cr

-Adds primitive privilege separation to Crystal.
+Adds primitive privilege separation, and chroot to Crystal.
 Currently only tested on OpenBSD and macOS.

 **Note:** This shard will be removed once similar functionality is [added to the standard library](https://github.com/crystal-lang/crystal/pull/5627).